 Through the Empire Plan Prescription Drug Program, you have access to prescription drugs that can help you to quit smoking.
-Talk to your doctor about which prescription drug(s) would be appropriate for you.
+Talk to your doctor about which prescription or over-the-counter drug(s) would be appropriate for you.
 If Medicare is your primary insurance, individual smoking cessation counseling is covered through Medicare.